 He argues that the economic change we’re about to witness is unlike any other, and far more profound than those that came before.

 And, it would be hard to disagree.

-These were big changes which, in their own way, enabled tremendous violence, massive disruption, and political instability.
+These were big changes that, in their own way, enabled tremendous violence, massive disruption, and political instability.

-Today we’re witnessing a similar shock as physical, digital and biological technologies converge... reaching out into all economies, industries, governments and individuals... at the same time.
+Today we’re witnessing a similar shock as physical, digital and biological technologies converge, reaching out to all economies, industries, governments, and individuals… at the same time.

 Whether we’re discussing drone technology, artificial intelligence, supercomputing, nanotechnology, 3D printing, DNA sequencing, autonomous vehicles, virtual reality… the scale and scope of our changing world is impossible to comprehend.